 The irony here is that while Steve bemoans the loss of value to OpenAI and others, the very content creators who created the value that Reddit seeks to monetize are left out of the bounty, even as their continued cooperation is required to maintain the revenue they seek.

 As Huffman said, “More than any other place on the internet, Reddit is a home for authentic conversation.
 There’s a lot of stuff on the site that you’d only ever say in therapy, or A.A., or never at all.”

-Before widespread recognition of how AI products were using the Reddit corpus for conversational AI, Reddit users have long recognized that Reddit is used for research purposes.
-Indeed, Reddit for a long time has had options to allow users’ data to be used for research purposes.
+Before widespread recognition that AI products used the Reddit corpus for conversational AI, Reddit users have long recognized that Reddit is used for research purposes.
+Indeed, Reddit has long had options to allow users’ data to be used for research purposes.

-Unfortunately, the 12 year old announcement of that preference reveals that it really only applies to voting data that is not publicly available.
+Unfortunately, the (12 year old) announcement of that preference reveals that it actually applies only to voting data that is not publicly available.